Hieronymus Francken I: Life

+In 1585, Hieronymus was commissioned to paint an Adoration of the Shepherds by Jacques-Auguste de Thou of the illustrious French De Thou family.
+It was made for the no longer extant church of the Cordeliers (now in the Notre-Dame de Paris cathedral).
+He included a self-portrait as a man holding a lance is on the far left hand side.
+The patron Jacques-Auguste de Thou is kneeling on the left.
 Hieronymus was appointed court painter to the French court in 1594.
 His service at the French court had already started before this date.
 In the course of his career he served a large number of kings and queens including Louise de Lorraine (in 1578, 1587 and 1588), Henry III of France (in 1583), the Queen-mother Catherine de' Medici (in 1586, 1600 and 1603) and Henry IV of France (in 1603 and 1610) as well as Marie de' Medici (in 1603).
 Near the end of his life, in 1607, Hieronymus was elevated to the nobility and could from then onwards refer to himself as 'noble homme, peintre du roy' ('nobleman, painter to the king').

 Hieronymus Francken I was the teacher of Abraham Bloemaert during Bloemaert's short stay in Paris and Fontainebleau from 1581 to 1583.

 Work

 Hieronymus Francken I painted religious works, that were idealistic and fully in line with 16th-century taste.
 He also painted allegorical works and groups of dancers at the court.
 Along with the work of Lodewijk Toeput, these compositions with elegant groups of dancing figures, musicians and courtiers of Francken anticipate the development of this genre in the 17th century, especially in the work of his nephew Frans Francken II.

 He also painted portraits.
 A self-portrait has been preserved and he included self-portraits in various of his history paintings.
 In 1602, Hieronymus made a group-portrait of the senior merchants, city officers and aldermen of Paris (current location unknown, probably destroyed in 1871).

 His paintings are in an elegant Mannerist style and unite elements of the Antwerp, Italian (especially Venetian) and French styles, although the influence of Fontainebleau is the most pronounced.

 Hieronymus was much acclaimed for his anatomical drawings, as is confirmed by Philip Galle's series of prints published under the title Instruction et fondements de bien pourtraire.
 He likely also made designs for prints.
 A signed Let the children come unto me was engraved by Peeter Baltens but no other print design by his hand is known.